supasuge/CAP_Study_Materials/README.md

 - $1$ Hour time limit
 - Online proctored exam
 - Beginner level
-- Normally £100.00, got it for $5.00 USD (roughly) using a discount code form LinkedIn of all places, lol.
+- Normally £100.00, got it for $5.00 USD (roughly) using a discount code form LinkedIn.
 For $5, you can't go wrong.

 Below are some of the study materials I used to prepare for the Certified AppSec Practitioner exam.